 Feel normal again and like your old self

-Yes, travel with a baby is totally different than before and there are so many things I didn’t realise, but that’s life in general now.
+Yes, travelling with a baby is totally different than before, and there are so many things I didn’t realise, but that’s life in general now.

 You get quality time together